Home

 How to control employee accessibility

-Other features that employee accessibility features for payroll might include the ability to access and download relevant documents, like tax withholding info and W-2s, change their individual withholding settings, make inquiries, and ask questions relating to their pay.
+Other employee accessibility features for payroll might include the ability to access and download relevant documents, like tax withholding info and W-2s, change their individual withholding settings, make inquiries, and ask questions relating to their pay.

 The more transparent and easily accessible this information is for employees, the more satisfied they’ll be with their payroll experience at a company.